 Artists: Shen Shaomin, Manit Sriwanichpoom, Mella Jaarsma and Renee So

 Shen Shaomin and Manit Sriwanichpoom consider the disadvantages of technological advances in Asia and the dislocating effect this can have on society.
-Both artists are also influence by the devastating manifestations that religious conflicts can have.
-Their work expresses how unnecessary is is to abide by religious prejudice or other discrimination when physically and emotionally we are all humanly similar.
+Both artists are also influenced by the devastating manifestations that religious conflicts can have.
+Their work expresses how unnecessary it is to abide by religious prejudice or other discrimination when physically and emotionally we are all humanly similar.

 Mella Jaarsma and Renee So address the question of identity and the categorisation that race provides.
-Renee So looks at “Asian-ness” as a style, a stereotype determined by people outside Asia.
-As such it can be replicated and expressed in her iconic tapestries.
-Mella Jaarsma tried to break the link between origin and identity and express identity as a transient thing that is renewable and changeable.
+Renee So looks at “Asian-ness” as a style, a stereotype determined by people outside Asia, which she replicated and expressed in her iconic tapestries.
+Mella Jaarsma tried to break the links between origin and identity to express identity as a transient thing that is renewable and changeable.

 Phase 2 (22 June – 10 July)